nkh/ftl/config/ftl/man/ftl.md

         «q»             Quit, closes the current tab, it there are tabs, then closes the last created pane, then closes *ftl*.

-        «Q»             Quit all, closes all tabs and panes at once.
+        «Q» «ZZ»        Quit all, closes all tabs and panes at once.

         «ZS»            Quit, quit all but doesn't close the shell pane if one exists.